tapvanvn/go-chain-wrapper/README.md

-# go-jsonrpc-wrapper
+# go-chain-wrapper
-What happen on ethereum chain
+What happen on chain

 #Run local
 1. download geth from binance and locate it in ./bsc/geth